-Somewhere between the waiting room and the fog of anesthesia, Alyssa Dittmar lost all ability to communicate.
+Somewhere between the waiting room and the fog of anesthesia, Allysa Dittmar lost all ability to communicate.

 On the day she was scheduled for a surgery a few years ago, Dittmar, who is deaf, found herself lacking a sign-language interpreter.
 She got by reading lips and facial expressions—until the moment her doctors and nurses put on their surgical masks.